Baby talk: Aid to cognitive development

 Shore and others believe that CDS contributes to mental development as it helps teach the child the basic function and structure of language.
 Studies have found that responding to an infant's babble with meaningless babble aids the infant's development; while the babble has no logical meaning, the verbal interaction demonstrates to the child the bidirectional nature of speech, and the importance of verbal feedback.
 Some experts advise that parents should not talk to young children solely in baby talk, but should integrate some normal adult speech as well.
 The high-pitched sound of CDS gives it special acoustic qualities which may appeal to the infant.
 CDS may aid a child in the acquisition and/or comprehension of language-particular rules which are otherwise unpredictable; an example is the reduction or avoidance of pronoun reversal errors.
-It has been also suggested that it is crucial for children to acquire the ability to ask questions.
+It has been also suggested that its use is crucial for children to acquire the ability to ask questions.